Skip to main content

 These examples show the query you type and the filter conditions it maps to:

-Query: all inside daysTranslates to: CC = 1 on Daily timeframeReturns every symbol currently forming an inside day — a candle contained entirely within the prior candle’s range.
+Query: all inside daysTranslates to: CC = 1 on the daily timeframeReturns every symbol currently forming an inside day — a candle contained entirely within the prior candle’s range.
 Useful for identifying coiled setups before a potential directional break.

 Strat terminology the parser understands